Convergence rates for loop-erased random walk and other Loewner curves: Derivative estimate for radial SLE

 Now assume that $(f_s)$ is the radial SLE$_\kappa$ Loewner chain.
 Then $\sigma$ is a stopping time for $(f_s)$ and $\tau$ is a stopping time for $(F_t)$.
-The law of the chordal driving term $U_t$ stopped at $\tau$ is absolutely continuous with respect to the law of standard linear Brownian motion with speed $\kappa$, as shown in \cite{schramm-wilson}.
-Moreover, by \eqref{mu-lb} the Girsanov density is uniformly bounded above by a constant depending only on $\kappa$ and $\ee,T$ used in the definition of $\sigma$.
-Since $(F_t)$ is absolutely continuous with respect to a chordal SLE$_\kappa$ Loewner chain and since the Girsanov density is uniformly bounded (for fixed $\kappa, \ee, T$) using Proposition~\ref{dec16.4} we can estimate the behavior of $\sup_{s\in [0,\sigma]}|f_s'((1-d)W_s)|$ using standard chordal SLE.
+The law of the chordal driving term $U_t$ stopped at $\tau $ is absolutely continuous with respect to the law of standard linear Brownian motion with speed $\kappa$, as shown in \cite{schramm-wilson}.
+Moreover, by (\ref{mu-lb}) the Girsanov density is uniformly bounded above by a constant depending only on $\kappa,\varepsilon$ and $T$.
+Indeed, it is a product of powers of $|G'_t(i)|$, $\operatorname{Im}\mu_t$, and $|\mu_t - U_t|$, all which are bounded away from $0$ and $\infty$ when $t \le \tau$.
+Since $(F_t)$ is absolutely continuous with respect to a chordal SLE$_\kappa$ Loewner chain and since the Girsanov density is uniformly bounded (for fixed $\kappa, \varepsilon, T$), using Proposition~\ref{dec16.4} we can estimate the behavior of $\sup_{s\in[0,\sigma ]}|f_s'((1-d)W_s)|$ using standard chordal SLE.

-\subsection{Derivative Estimate for Chordal SLE}
+\subsection{Derivative estimate for chordal SLE}

 We now derive the needed estimate on the growth of the derivative in chordal coordinates.
-The estimate is essentially a direct consequence of work in \cite{JVL} an we will describe the modifications here.
-Let $(F_t), \, t \ge 0$ be the standard chordal SLE Loewner chain mapping $\mathbb{H}$ onto the unbounded connected component of $\mathbb{H}\setminus \gamma[0,t]$.
-We write $\hat{F}_t(z) = F_t(z+U_t)$, where $U$ is the chordal driving term for $(F_t)$.
+The estimate is essentially a direct consequence of work in \cite{JVL} and we will describe the modifications here.
+Let $(F_t), t \ge0$, be the standard chordal SLE Loewner chain mapping $\mathbb{H}$ onto the unbounded connected component of $\mathbb {H}\setminus\gamma[0,t]$.
+We write $\widehat{F}_t(z) = F_t(z+U_t)$, where $U$ is the chordal driving term for $(F_t)$.
 Recall that the chordal reverse SLE$_\kappa$ flow is the family of conformal mappings solving

 where $B$ is standard Brownian motion.
-For fixed $t_0 > 0$, $|h_{t_0}'(z)|$ is equal to $|\hat{F}'_{t_0}(z)|$ in distribution.
-Hence (first) moment estimates for $|\hat F'_{t_0}|$ are reduced to corresponding estimates for $|h'_{t_0}|$ and these are often more easily obtained.
+For fixed $t_0 > 0$, $|h_{t_0}'(z)|$ is equal to $|\widehat{F}'_{t_0}(z)|$ in distribution.
+Hence, (first) moment estimates for $|\widehat F'_{t_0}|$ are reduced to corresponding estimates for $|h'_{t_0}|$ and these are often more easily obtained.
 Note that scaling implies that for fixed $y>0$, $|h_{t}'(iy)| \stackrel{d}{=} |h_{ty^{-2}}'(i)|$.
 Define